palmer474/File-Server/README.md

-## Star Computers Software Repository
+## Click the button above to go the the full site

-This website is mainted by [Star Computers Alicante](https://starcomputers.es) for the primary use of serving files
+This website is maintained by [Star Computers Alicante](https://starcomputers.es) for the primary use of serving files

 This site is not intended for public use.
 Please note these files are password protected by their owner.